The first step to getting the things you want out of life is this:

 So target those who can.

-3 thoughts on “Choose Your Audience Before You Choose a Client”
+3 responses to “Choose Your Audience Before You Choose a Client”

 Share your thoughts